ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

   CPU.
 This needs to be enabled for revisions r0p0, r0p1, r0p2 and r0p3.
   It is still open.

+- ``ERRATA_X4_3841338``: This applies erratum 3841338 workaround to Cortex-X4
+   CPU.
+This needs to be enabled for revision r0p0 of the CPU.
+It is fixed in r0p1.

+- ``ERRATA_X4_3887999``: This applies errata 3887999 workaround to Cortex-X4
+  CPU.
+This needs to be enabled for revision r0p0, r0p1, r0p2 and r0p3.
+  It is still open.

 For Cortex-X925, the following errata build flags are defined :

 - ``ERRATA_X925_2921199``: This applies errata 2921199 workaround to Cortex-X925